 As liquids flow, they adhere to the surface on which they are moving.
 With gutters in place, water adheres to the surfaces and is properly corralled, but if there are no gutters in place, the water will move right down your roof and cling to your house.
 That can lead to water trickling into your basement and the foundation of your home.

 All 3 of these issues are caused by improper water flow away from the house, and all 3 can be avoided using a seamless gutter system like LeafGuard.

 Also consider: Using a Rain Barrel

-The issues surrounding your backyard, house, and gutters are more numerous than you might think.
-It’s important to have a system in place so you avoid stagnant water, soil erosion, and leaking.
+The issues surrounding your yard, house and gutters are more numerous than you might think.
+It’s important to have a system in place to avoid stagnant water, soil erosion, and leaking.

 We believe in gutter systems that require no cleaning or un-clogging...